pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Methods

 \subsection{\phc{}-long}

 Since the number of vertices in the SNP line graph grows quadratically with the length of a read, \phc{}-short scales poorly with long sequence reads.
-Here, we introduce \phc{}-long, a hierarchical haplotype mixture model whose complexity scales with the number of reads.
+Here, we introduce \phc{}-long, a partially directed hierarchical haplotype mixture model whose complexity scales linearly with the number of reads.

-\paragraph{\textbf{Defining the mixture model. }} The \phc{}-long model describes how a read set $\mathcal{R}$ is generated from a mixture of $K$ conditional random fields (CRFs) $h^*_k$ each representing a single haplotype along the genome (Fig.~\ref{fig:mixture model graphical model}).
+\paragraph{Defining the Mixture Model.} The \phc{}-long model defines how a read set $\mathcal{R}$ is generated from a mixture of $K$ conditional random fields (CRFs) $\{h^*_k\}_{k=1}^K$ each representing a single haplotype along the genome (Fig.~\ref{fig:mixture model graphical model}).

 Each haplotype CRF $h^*_k$ is a chain over $L$ variables $w^k_1, \ldots, w^k_L$ that each emit a single allele in $\{0,1\}$ with 2 states per variable, one that emits a 0 allele with probability $1-\varepsilon$ and another that emits a 0 allele with probability $\varepsilon$, where $\varepsilon\in [0,1]$ is the sequencing error rate.
 The read assignments, $z_j$, and hidden states, $w^k_\ell$, are unobserved random variables.
-For convenience, define vector function $\epsilon(r[\ell]) = (\epsilon_0(r[\ell]), \epsilon_1(r[\ell]))$, where $\epsilon_a(r[\ell]) = 1 - \varepsilon$ if $r[\ell] = a$, and $\varepsilon$ if $r[\ell] = a' \neq a$.
+For convenience, define vector function $\epsilon(r[\ell]) = \left\langle \epsilon_0(r[\ell]), \epsilon_1(r[\ell]) \right\rangle$, where $\epsilon_a(r[\ell]) = 1 - \varepsilon$ if $r[\ell] = a$ and $\varepsilon$ if $r[\ell] = a' \neq a$.